Aug 24, 2018

-Whether your young child is attending preschool for the first time or returning to preschool or elementary school, the transition from summer to school involves many considerations.
-Here are some ways you can help your child have an easier adjustment period.
+Whether your young child is attending preschool for the first time or returning to school, the transition period takes many factors into account.
+Here are some ways you can help your child have an easier back-to-school adjustment period.

-This practice period doesn’t have to end after the first day.
-Your child may need a longer adjustment period than you may imagine.
+Some children need longer adjustment periods than others.
 Have open and honest conversations with your child in the first few weeks of school, and find ways you can help to make their new routine easier.

 Team up with other parents

-If you know other parents whose children will be joining your child at their school, arranging a playdate can be a good way to help with the back-to-school transition.
-If your child already has friends in their class, you can even hold a back-to-school party to celebrate the start of another school year.
-By meeting and interacting with other children, your child may feel less scared about who they will play with or talk to in the first few days of school.
-As the days go by and your child makes new friends, be sure to include these children in regular playdates as well.
-This will help your child solidify their new friendships.
+If you know other parents whose children will be classmates of yours, arranging a playdate can be a good way to help with the back-to-school transition.
+If your child already has friends in their class, you can hold a back-to-school party for them.
+These things can help your child feel less scared about who they will play with or talk to at school.
+As the days go by and your child makes new friends, be sure to include these children in regular playdates to help your child strengthen their friendships.

-Even if your child is excited for school, it is still a major adjustment.
-Give your child time to adjust, even if it takes several weeks.
-During this adjustment period, remain positive and supportive.
+Going back to school is a major adjustment for every child, and it may even take several weeks.
+Stay positive and supportive during this transition period.
 Discuss your child’s feelings and listen to their concerns.
-You may want to ask your child’s teacher for tips on how you can make the transition period easier.
+You can ask your child’s teacher for advice on handling this transitional time.
 Here are some other ways you can help your child adjust to going back to school.

-The transition to school is an important event for any child, and one that comes with many emotions.
-However, with these tips, you can help your child get ready for back-to-school and make the adjustment period easier in the initial weeks of the school year.
+Going back to school is an important event for children, and there are many emotions involved.
+With these tips, you can help your child get ready for back-to-school and help them adjust easier.